wdpypere/vsc-install/README.md

   find ./bin -type f -name '*.py' | REPO_BASE_DIR=$PWD xargs -I '{}' python -m vsc.install.headers '{}' 1
   ```

-  Do not forget to check the diff
+  Do not forget to check the diff.
+  Modules/scripts without docstring (or magic comment '### END OF HEADER') (incl. test modules)
+  will get correct header appended to existing one.
+Add a docstring (or magic comment) to resolve this.
 * Python scripts (i.e. with a python shebang and installed as scripts in setup) have to use `#!/usr/bin/env python` as shebang
 * Remove any `build_rpms_settings.sh` leftovers
 * The `TARGET` dict in `setup.py` should be minimal unless you really know what you are doing (i.e. if it is truly different from defaults)